Helping you achieve your potential

 Learn the way that works for you

 There are two parts to our global learning curriculum.
 The first is designed to build your general business skills and acumen.
-The second is designed to constantly refresh and enhance your technical skills across our service lines so you can provide exceptional service and, in turn, form better client relationships.
+The second is designed to constantly refresh and enhance your technical skills across our service lines so you can provide an enhanced service and in turn form better client relationships.
 Aside from business skills you’ll learn much about building relationships and leading people.

-Whichever direction your career at EY takes, we have a number of milestone learning events to mark your progress, from Welcome to EY as a new joiner, to our Milestones programs for new promotees, to the New Partner Program.
+Whichever direction your career at EY takes, we have a number of milestone learning events to mark your progress, from Welcome to EY as a new joiner to the New Partner Program.

 The events, encounters and opportunities that will shape your career

 We know that the most enriching and career-enhancing experiences are gained on the job, and we recognize this as a formal part of our career development framework.
-We strive to help you get the experiences you need.
+We do all we can to help you get the experiences you need.

 With that in mind, our service lines plan assignments in ways that not only give our clients high-quality service, but also provide all our people with the best environment for their career development.